GirolamoOddo/AppliedMath_Notebooks/README.md

 FNN_for_InverseStructuralProblem.ipynb [🟧 🟩]
 > This notebook implements a Finite Element Method (FEM) solver for solving a 2D beam problem fixed at one end and loaded at the opposite end.
 From this, data are extracted to solve the inverse problem using a Feedforward Neural Network (FNN), where given the maximum deformation, its position, and material properties as input, the goal is to infer the applied load.

+GeneticOptimization_for_StructuralDesign.ipynb [🟦]
+>In this notebook, the topic of genetic optimization is addressed, applied to a case of a triangulated truss structure with forces applied to the nodes.
+Specifically, the optimization focuses on the use of material, i.e., the length of the beams, and the deformation of the structure by moving the free points.

 MultiLevelMonteCarlo_for_ParameterEstimation.ipynb [🟩]
 > This notebook aims to estimate the damping coefficient of a mass-spring-damper system using Monte Carlo and Multi-Level Monte Carlo methods.
 From these, considerations will also be drawn regarding the efficiency of the method by comparing the obtained results.